guotechfin/KrunoKnego.github.io/_posts/2014-09-19-quick-tip-internal-server-error.md

 the User and Group specified in the httpd.conf.
 In this case, the error may simply be pointing out that an unauthorized user is attempting to access a script

-Taken from <a href="http://www.liquidweb.com/kb/apache-error-premature-end-of-script-headers/" target="_blank">http://www.liquidweb.com/kb/apache-error-premature-end-of-script-headers/</a>
+Taken from <a title="Premature end of script headers" href="http://www.liquidweb.com/kb/apache-error-premature-end-of-script-headers/" target="_blank">http://www.liquidweb.com/kb/apache-error-premature-end-of-script-headers/</a>

 In my case the problem was regarding permissions.
 After I've set correct permissions to my directory everything worked flawlessly.